MicrosoftDocs/power-platform/power-platform/guidance/adoption/wiki-community.md

 "Deployment of Power Platform Hub complete!"

-1. Navigate to the URL of your community hub wiki
+1. Navigate to the URL of your Power Platform hub.
-1. Check that the following lists
+1. Check that the **Site Pages** document library contains files, and that the **Events** list exists.

 ## Troubleshooting